googleapis/google-cloud-python/CONTRIBUTING.rst

 .. _decreased usage: https://caremad.io/2013/10/a-look-at-pypi-downloads/
 .. _support: http://blog.travis-ci.com/2013-11-18-upcoming-build-environment-updates/

-We haved `dropped 2.6`_ as a supported version as well since Python 2.6 is no longer supported by the core development team.
+We have `dropped 2.6`_ as a supported version as well since Python 2.6 is no longer supported by the core development team.

 We also explicitly decided to support Python 3 beginning with version